oogles/vagrant-django/docs/intro.rst

 Introduction
 ============

-Included are shell provisioning scripts and sample configuration files allowing the construction of a Vagrant guest machine designed to support either full Django projects or the development of single Django apps for packaging and distribution.
+Included are shell provisioning scripts and sample configuration files allowing the construction of a Vagrant guest machine designed to support development of Django projects.

 The scripts are also designed to be run independently of Vagrant in order to provision production environments that match those used in development.
 See :doc:`production`.